For many, holiday events will be held virtually this year. For people with hearing loss, this presents a possible challenge.

 10. Turn Down The Volume

 Holiday events can be noisy, and for someone with hearing loss, background noise can be a huge communication barrier.
-You can always politely ask the host to turn down the volume for a better listening.
+You can always politely ask the host to turn down the volume for better listening.